skillcadet/blog/about.md

 In 2010, I turned off the lights of the Web Hosting business to focus on decentralized projects (Weave)

 In 2012, I launched the first Weave project, a node operator powered by Datafiniti.
-Sadly, Datafinity decomissioned the network in 2014.
+Sadly, Datafinity decomissioned the network in 2014 just as my next module, a browser extension called xdconsole that monitored the node operator, was released.

 Around this time, the way I had been treating engineering/operations with agile kinds of communication became formalized into a concept called DevOps.
-I ran a few large clusters, proving that infrastructure can be treated as code and run at scale.
+Over the next decade I ran a few large clusters, proving that infrastructure can be treated as code and run at scale.

 But, I just wanted this all to work, so now I get to focus back on the Dev side of DevOps.